-The first step is beat the eggs together.
+The first step is to beat the eggs together.
 All other ingredients are then added to the eggs and mixed in.
 The final item added should be the bread.
-Tear bread into golf ball sized pieces and push it down into the egg mixture with a fork or whisk. make sure each piece has an opportunity to soak up a good amount of liquid.
+Tear bread into golf ball-sized pieces and push it down into the egg mixture with a fork or whisk. make sure each piece has an opportunity to soak up a good amount of liquid.
 Last, let the mixture rest in the refrigerator for at least three hours.
-When you are ready, pop the mixture in to your slow cooker vessel and cook 2-3 hours on high or 4-5 on low.
+When you are ready, pop the mixture into your slow cooker vessel and cook for 2-3 hours on high or 4-5 on low.

 Since I first posted this, I added a Crock-Pot 3.5 casserole style slow cooker to the family.
 When I made this in the casserole crock-pot, it takes closer to 4.5 hours to be fully cooked on low, but it cooked more evenly throughout.
 Since each slower cooker is different, I suggest using a good meat thermometer.
 According to the American Egg Board, any dish containing eggs like this one should reach an internal temperature of 165ºF to be considered ready to eat.

 Although there are no wrongs or rights on how or when to serve this slow cooker French toast recipe, I suggest offering lots of fun toppings.
 Powdered sugar is the starting point.
 After that, it is up to your imagination.
 Maple syrup, whipped cream, chocolate chips, cinnamon sugar, Lazy Blueberry Sauce, and Lazy Boozy Banana topping are just a few that come to mind.